top of page

 Starting the last week of September, they have a large seasonal display outside which is a great spot to get your harvest pictures without visiting a pumpkin patch.

 3. Tom Leonard's: This local grocery store is located in Short Pump & they always have the most festive set-ups.
 Last year, they hosted Friday Night Movies at the Pumpkin Patch in October!
-The Pumpkin Patch opened on September 14, and they have pumpkins, gourds, squash & mums - it's really easy to visit and you can get great pictures!
+The Pumpkin Patch opens mid September, and they have pumpkins, gourds, squash & mums - it's really easy to visit and you can get great pictures!

 4. Wegman's: They have hay bales & pumpkins set up outside of the store at the Short Pump location.
 We love to visit for a picture & then check out the boats & fish at Cabela's.

-Looking for more fall, family fun?
+Looking for more fall, family fun in Richmond?
 Check out my guide to free things to do around Richmond this fall.

 *For more details on these fun, fall spots and more Virginia adventures, follow our family on @thewestendmom on Instagram!